UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zOS-external-artifact-download/usage.md

 To create the z/OS component version, use the **buztool.sh** command from job control language (JCL) or from the z/OS UNIX System Services command line.
 You must specify the **-ar** parameter on the command.
 This parameter provides details about the artifactory needed to upload artifacts.
 The link from the external artifact repository is stored as a component version property, named **extRepoURL**.
 The property is used to download the artifacts.
 For additional information, see [Creating z/OS component versions](https://www.ibm.com/support/knowledgecenter/en/SS4GSP_7.0.4/com.ibm.udeploy.doc/topics/zos_runtools.html) in the product documentation.

+### Download Linked version in a single zip

+To download linked versions in a single zip from JFrog Artifactory, user must first upload the [custom plugin](https://github.com/UrbanCode/groovy-sample-scripts-UCD/tree/master/DownloadLinkedVersionFromArtifactory) to Artifactory server.

 ## Creating a Merged Version For JFrog/Nexus

 To create a merged version for external repository [JFrog](steps.md#create-a-merged-version-for-jfrog-artifactory) or [Nexus](steps.md#create-a-merged-version-for-nexus), component name and the versions to be merged are required along with the external repository details.